 Summer Lunch Program

 During the summer, school-age children no longer receive free and reduced lunches from their schools.
 Many households feel more financial and emotional stress as they try to feed their children one more meal that's not in their budgets.
-Thanks to our local faith-based partners, over the course of 9 weeks, more than 22,000 lunches and weekend meals are provided to local children at 5 different sites while school is not in session.
-They also get to participate in physical activities, summer reading, arts and crafts, and social time.
+Thanks to our local faith-based partners, over the course of 9 weeks, lunches and weekend meals are provided to local children at different sites while school is not in session.
+They also get to participate in activities, summer reading, arts and crafts, and social time.
 This helps ensure that our school-age children that are affected by crisis, don’t go hungry and eases the stress on the caregivers who are worried about how to feed their families.